Alicepinch/everything-vegan/README.md

 - As a new user I would like to be able to register an account.
 - As a new user I would like to be able to sign up for the newsletter.
 - As a new user I would like to be able to understand what the website is.
+- As a new user I would like to be able to view all recipes.
+- As a new user I would like to flick through the different meal types.
+- As a new user I would like to be able to search through all recipes.

 </details>